davidh-cyberark/azure-custom-resource-providers/README.md

 This project implements an Azure Custom Provider that integrates with CyberArk Privileged Access Manager (PAM) to manage safes through Azure Resource Manager templates and Bicep.

+## Overview

+The Azure `CyberArkProvider`, is a custom provider enables you to:

+- Create CyberArk safes using a Bicep template
+- Create CyberArk accounts using a Bicep template

+## Prerequisites

+- Azure CLI installed and configured
+- Azure subscription with appropriate permissions
+- Access to CyberArk Privileged Cloud environment
+  - User creds with permissions to create safes and add accounts
+- Go 1.22+ installed
+- Docker installed

 ## Quick Start

-Get up and running in minutes with our guided setup:
+Get up and running in minutes with these steps.

-### 1. Clone and Configure
+### 1. Configure

 ```bash
 # Clone the repository (or navigate to your existing clone)